luxonis/depthai-hardware/docs/source/pages/rae.rst

 Overview
 ********

-The **rae** (short for "Robotics Access for Everyone") is a small desktop robot developed for evaluation of the DepthAI ecosystem and rapid prototyping of robotics applications.
+**rae** (short for "Robotics Access for Everyone") is a small desktop robot developed for evaluation of the DepthAI ecosystem and rapid prototyping of robotics applications.
 It is designed to be a low-cost, easy-to-use, and extensible platform.
 It was brought to life by a successful `Kickstarter campaign <https://www.kickstarter.com/projects/opencv/rae-0>`__.

-It was built on top of the :ref:`RVC3 <RVC3>`, which along with AI, CV, video encoding, and stereo depth features, also supports **on-chip VIO and Sparse SLAM**. rae is running ROS2 which handles path planning and navigation.
+It's built on top of the :ref:`RVC3 <RVC3>`, which along with AI, CV, video encoding, and stereo depth features, also supports **on-chip VIO and Sparse SLAM**. **rae** is running ROS2 which handles path planning and navigation.

 Specification overview
 **********************